The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 • Warranty – 60-night trial, 5-year warranty

-Pros – Allowsideal spine alignment without any added pressure points, separate places for neck, head support, and for both back and side sleeping positions
+✅ Pros – Allows ideal spine alignment without any added pressure points, separate places for the neck, head support, and is good for back and side sleeping positions

-The SpignAlign pillow was designed by Dr. Jason Loth, a sports chiropractor with many years of experience.
+Dr. Jason Loth, a sports chiropractor with many years of experience, designed the SpignAlign pillow.

-The 3 strategically placed zippers on the back of the pillow allow you to adjust the shredded fill blend (CertiPUR-US® certified) in any way you want to, meaning you can have a 2-inch loft or a 5-inch loft if you choose.
+The 3 strategically placed zippers on the back of the pillow allow you to adjust the shredded fill blend (CertiPUR-US® certified) in any way you want to, meaning you can have a 2-inch loft or a 5-inch loft to choose from.

 When you take the SpineAlign pillow out of the box, it seems like the middle part (head section) is flat while the sides are somewhat firm.